Search

 doubleArrow-8

-Can I fly a drone within 4km of an airport or helipad?
+Can I fly a drone within 4km of an aerodrome?

-Civil Aviation rules state that drones must stay 4km away from all airports and helipads – unless you follow the rules for flying closer.
+Civil Aviation rules state that drones must stay 4km away from all aerodromes, including helipads, unless you follow the rules for flying closer.
 See the information below about flying your drone in controlled and uncontrolled airspace near aerodromes.

-Airways New Zealand manages air traffic control at 17 of the busiest airports around New Zealand.
-This is known as controlled airspace and extends much further than 4km (these control zones are shown as pink in the AirShare app and in the image below).
-The remaining aerodromes and helipads do not have air traffic controllers and are referred to as uncontrolled aerodromes.
+Airways New Zealand provides air traffic control services at 19 of the busiest airports around New Zealand.
+This is known as controlled airspace and extends much further than 4km around aerodromes (these control zones are shown as pink in the AirShare app and in the image shown here).
+The remaining aerodromes, including helipads are not managed by air traffic control and are referred to as uncontrolled aerodromes.

-The blue circles shown in the image below and on the AirShare app indicate the 4km radius around all aerodromes and helipads in New Zealand.
+The blue circles shown in the image here and on the AirShare app indicate the 4km radius around all aerodromes and helipads in New Zealand.

-To fly a drone in controlled airspace (the pink zones), you must either gain prior authorisation from air traffic control (via the AirShare app) or fly your drone using a shielded operation.
+To fly a drone in controlled airspace (the pink zones), you must either gain prior authorisation from air traffic control via AirShare, or fly your drone using a shielded operation.

 If you’re flying an “unshielded operation” within 4km of any aerodrome or helipad, you need to hold an approved qualification (or be supervised by someone with an approved qualification).

-To fly within 4km of an uncontrolled aerodrome, you also need to get permission from the aerodrome or helipad operator AND have an observer watching for aircraft while you are operating.
-Or alternatively, you can fly your drone using a shielded operation.
+To fly within 4km of an uncontrolled aerodrome, you also need to gain permission from the aerodrome or helipad operator AND have an observer watching for aircraft while you are operating.
+Alternatively, you can fly your drone if it meets the requirements of a shielded operation.

-Check out the AirShare app to learn more about airspace and where you can fly.
+Check out the Civil Aviation Authority Part 101 rules and the AirShare app to learn more about airspace and where you can fly.

 Four things you need to know before flying near an aerodrome